academic-resources/stared-repos/container/AppAcademy/Curriculum/10 MERNGA Stack/apollo-master/docs/source/tutorial/schema.md

 ---
-title: '1.
-Build a schema'
+title: "1.
+Build a schema"
 description: Create a blueprint for your graph's data
 ---